 There has undeniably been a huge increase, across all professions, of people taking second jobs or finding an extra source of income by ‘moonlighting’ (often on a freelance or casual basis) in a role that may or may not be related to their main job – usually because they need the extra income but sometimes to ‘feed’ other interests that their main job doesn’t fulfil.

 Getting a second job can be a great (or necessary) thing to do, and while it’s not illegal to have a second job, there are several issues you need to consider, to avoid jeopardising your main source of income.
+Our ‘Freelancing On The Side’ episode of our helpful ‘Take The Leap’ series covers some of the important factors you’ll need to consider:

-The law states you may only work a certain number of hours each week (an average of 48 hours per week), although you can choose to Opt Out of this working hours limit if you want to.
-If you will be working over 48 hours per week because of a second job then your Employers should ask you to sign an Opt Out agreement and they should monitor the hours you work in a week.
+The law states you may only work a certain number of hours each week (an average of 48 hours per week), although you can choose to Opt-Out of this working hours limit if you want to.
+If you will be working over 48 hours per week because of a second job then your Employers should ask you to sign an Opt-Out agreement and they should monitor the hours you work in a week.

 If they feel that the long hours you work has an effect on your ability to do your main job (you arrive late, or tired and possibly more at risk of having an accident, leave early, aren’t working productively, have more sickness absence and so on) they may speak to you regarding your performance.